-Dudh Puli or Dudh Pitha is nothing but rice dumplings stuffed with coconut & jaggery and dipped in reduced milk (kheer).
+Dudh Puli or Dudh Pitha is rice dumplings stuffed with coconut & jaggery and cooked in reduced milk (kheer).
 It is a traditional Bengali recipe especially prepared during Sankranti which is known as Poush Parbon.

-Poush Sankranti is denoted as the last day of the Bengali month Poush and it is like Makar Sankranti festival.
-Poush sankranti is also known as Poush parbon.
-It is celebrated as a harvest festival with sweet and savoury dishes made out of rice flour and date palm jaggery.
+Poush Sankranti is denoted as the last day of the Bengali month Poush, and it is like Makar Sankranti festival.
+It is also known as Poush parbon.
+It is celebrated as a harvest festival with sweet and savory dishes made out of rice flour and date palm jaggery.
 We also call it as Pithe Parob.
 I have seen both my grandmothers (paternal and maternal) making Pithe Pulis on this auspicious occasion.

 Childhood Memories of Poush Parbon

-My paternal grandmother was culinary genius and she used prepare a wide varieties of pitha pulis.
-Though my memories are very fade (as she left us for peace heaven when I was in school) but I could remember I used sit with grandma and keep on chatting like a chatter box and used to eat stuffing of coconut jaggery little by little.
-She used to make Dal Pithe, Bhapa Pithe, Rangalur Pithe, Gokul Pithe, Patishapta and many more.
+My paternal grandmother was culinary genius and she used prepare a wide variety of pitha pulis.
+Though my memories are very fade (as she left us for peace heaven when I was in school), but I could remember I used sit with grandma and keep on chatting like a chatter box and used to eat stuffing of coconut jaggery little by little.
+She used to make Dal Pithe, Bhapa Pithe, Rangalur Pithe, Gokul Pithe, Dudh Chitoi, Patishapta and many more.

 My maternal grandmother used to prepare dudh puli predominantly and bhaja pithe on the next day with the left over bhapa pithe.
 I also remember, on the night of Poush Sankranti Dida used to chant some songs in front of Goddess Lakshmi.
 It is called Poush daka.